A New Kind of Journalism Education

 - Investigative Journalism.
 A continuation of the reporting class taught in the boot camp.
 Fellows learn sophisticated techniques for investigating controversial stories responsibly.
 Instruction by Rob Cribb, investigations reporter at the Toronto Star.

 - Writing.
 A continuation of the writing class taught in boot-camp.
 Fellows learn to write in clear and compelling language, and edit themselves to make sure that the copy they file to clients is accurate, compelling and strong.
 Instruction by Shelley Robertson, formerly a senior editor with the Toronto Star and a longstanding journalism instructor at Ryerson University.
+This course begins in the Fall term and a refresher mini course is in taught the spring immediately before graduation.

 4. Coaching for two years after the program (May 2016 – May 2018)